-Some sources mention that Michelangelo ordered huge quantities of Lapis Lazuli for the 1536–1541 Last Judgment fresco in the Sistine Chapel.
-According to Vasari, Michelangelo planned to work over the ceiling with ultramarine (Lapis Lazuli) and gold, but never got around to re-erecting the scaffold.
+Some sources mention that Michelangelo ordered huge quantities of lapis lazuli for the 1536–1541 Last Judgment fresco in the Sistine Chapel.
+According to Giorgio Vasari, Michelangelo planned to work over the ceiling with ultramarine (lapis lazuli) and gold, but never got around to re-erecting the scaffold.
 I have not found a scientific study to confirm or deny these theories.

-Rubens started working on The Annunciation after his stay in Italy, where he had come under the influence of the great painters of the Renaissance.
+Peter Paul Rubens started working on The Annunciation after his stay in Italy, where he had come under the influence of the great painters of the Renaissance.
 This Italian influence is evident from the unusually bright colors and the freestyle, which both contribute to the scene’s dynamics.
-Rubens used ultramarine for Mary’s cloak, a precious pigment made from finely ground Lapis Lazuli.
+Rubens used ultramarine for Mary’s cloak, a precious pigment made from finely ground lapis lazuli.

-During the 17th and 18th centuries, we observe heavier use of ultramarine.
-The most famous example of the period is for sure Johannes Vermeer who made extensive use of ultramarine in his paintings.
-So much so that it is said it ruined him.
+During the 17th and 18th centuries, we observe more frequent use of ultramarine.
+The most famous example of the period is for sure Dutch master Johannes Vermeer who made extensive use of ultramarine in his paintings.
+So much so that it is said it ruined him financially.
 Vermeer was in love with the qualities of the paint, especially with the way it reflected light.
 Vermeer used genuine ultramarine in every painting, not only in the deep-colored objects, but also in portions of white drapery, ceramic jugs, black marble tiles, green foliage, white-washed walls, and even in the shadows of the brilliant orange gown in The Wine Glass.

 “Ultramarine is used in relatively small discrete regions of the distinctive true blue color for which this expensive pigment is renowned; such as for the upholstery of the chairs in Young Woman standing at a Virginal and the panel of curtain behind the virginal.
 Touches of a bright mid-blue of ultramarine combined with lead white are introduced in the landscape pictures and for the jacket of Young Woman standing at a Virginal, and for the cool blue-greys of the tiled floors.
 Ultramarine has also been identified in the cool highlight on the upper edges of the young woman’s outstretched arms in the Young Woman seated at a Virginal.
 More unusually, ultramarine has been combined with green earth to form a range of blue-greens and greeny-blues.
 In Young Woman seated at a Virginal the largest area of blue in the painting is her dress, but here ultramarine has been combined with green earth to produce a distinctive blue-green color.”